zeh/dasmjs/README.md

 // Run with any number of parameters const result = dasm(src, "-f1", "-ofile.out", "-lfile.lst", ...);

-// Read the output as a binarty (int array) const ROM = result.FS.readFile("file.out");
+// Read the output as a binary (int array) const ROM = result.FS.readFile("file.out");
 ```